waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Saffron Gym Hypothesis (Attempt 4):** The maze has a simple, linear solution. **Conclusion (T50796):** FAILED.
 All reachable warps have been visited.

 ## VI.
 Agent & Tool Ideas
-- **Marker Compliance Agent:** An agent that takes a list of map markers and the marker protocol as input, then outputs a list of non-compliant markers to be deleted.
+- **Marker Compliance Tool:** A tool that takes a list of map markers and the marker protocol as input, then outputs a list of non-compliant markers to be deleted.
+This is a computational task, not a reasoning task, so a tool is appropriate.
 Could automate map cleanup.

 ## VII.
 Silph Co.
 Re-Exploration (Post-Giovanni)
 - **System Hint (T50986):** The game state indicates there are two reachable, unvisited warps on 10F at (11, 1) and (13, 1), despite my markers.
 This is a strong lead.